Valeriana congesta: Taxonomy

+Distribution and habitat

+Valeriana congesta is native to western North America from British Columbia (including Vancouver Island) through Washington and Oregon to southern California, where it is a common plant in coastal forests, seashores, mountain meadows, and other habitats.

 Description

 Valeriana congesta is an annual herb growing erect 10 to 60 cm tall.
 The widely spaced, paired and oppositely arranged leaves are oval or somewhat oblong, smooth-edged, and up to 6 cm long by 2 cm wide.
 The upper ones lack petioles.
 The inflorescence is a dense headlike cluster of flowers in shades of bright pink to nearly white.
 Each flower has an upper and lower lobed lip under 1 cm long and three protruding stamens tipped with purple anthers bearing yellow pollen.

-Range and Habitat

-Valeriana congesta is native to western North America from British Columbia (including Vancouver Island) through Washington and Oregon to southern California, where it is a common plant in coastal forests, seashores, mountain meadows, and other habitats.
-It is notable for growing in profusion on the serpentine coastal bluffs of Washington Park near Anacortes, Washington.